mauricesvp/writeups/saarctf2020/saarlender/README.md

 obtainable otherwise, which again contained flags.

 # Fixes
-We fixed Flag Store 1 and 2 by simply returning nothing for load_events(), which was called for /events*.
+We fixed Flag Store 1 and 2 by simply returning nothing for `load_events()`, which was called when accessing `/events*`.

 Regarding Flag Store 3 we did not patch anything, which lead to roughly two lost flags per tick.

-# Other interesting observations
+# Misc
-Right in the beginning of the CTF a team member noticed the auth.conf file, which contained hardcoded credentials.
+Right in the beginning of the CTF a team member noticed the `auth.conf` file, which contained hardcoded credentials.
 However we did not find this to be exploitable in any way.